 “Whether it’s riding to work or exploring one of the region’s bike trails, Bikes on Buses will better connect cyclists to their destination.”

 The Member for Bendigo West, Maree Edwards, said: “Bikes on Buses will give cyclists more options when choosing a route to reach their destination – all while delivering convenient access to the Castlemaine-Maldon Rail Trail, The Goldfields Track, O’Keefe Rail Trail and Bendigo Creek Trail.”

-The bike racks are expected to be installed on those buses, for the indicated routes, from early 2022.
-A video is available to assist how best to use this new service, via this link.
+The bike racks are expected to be installed on those buses for the indicated routes from early 2022.
+Unfortunately, those country buse services do not have the MYKI card facility.
+A video is available to assist in how best to use this new service via this link.

 It should also be possible to to put bikes on PTV coaches and that should be a priority.
 I am thinking in particular of the Melbourne to Barmah via Heathcote and Shepparton coach line.
 It would help people get out of Melbourne and riding bikes.